Camyo4650/hearwallgarden/README.md

 If you like my content, please share it with others you think might enjoy it!

 ## Press-friendly bio
-Wall Garden (project name) is the brainchild of Cameron Pilchard, a genre-fluid rock artist who builds intricate, emotionally raw music from his bedroom.
-Inspired by acts like Radiohead, Pink Floyd, Car Seat Headrest, and Talk Talk, his upcoming concept album _You Are Not Invited_ explores anxiety, loneliness, and human connection through experimental soundscapes and narrative structure.
+Wall Garden (project name) is the brainchild of Cameron Pilchard, an indie artist who builds intricate, emotionally raw music from his bedroom.
+His upcoming concept album _You Are Not Invited_ explores anxiety, loneliness, and human connection through experimental soundscapes and narrative structure.

 ## Q/A
 ### General questions